Update: Editorially is no longer in service.

 Editorially is a minimalistic text editor that spares you the bells and whistles and lets you get down to just putting your ideas onto paper.
-You can write on it like you do on your word processor then export the final result in HTML, as well as work simultaneously with your editor, colleagues and/or clients.
+You can write on it as you do on your word processor and then export the final result in HTML, as well as work simultaneously with your editor, colleagues, and/or clients.

 Recommended Reading: Writing web content with MarkDown

 When you are in Editorially, most of what you see is plenty of whitespace for you to scribble on.
 No toolboxes, no formatting guides; all that matters is you and what you want to write.
 That said, there are some great traits hidden away in a sticky bar on the top of the writing space.